 - AT&T Wireless – 350 points

-- HelloFresh – 350 points (though it has been as high as 700 points, so you may want to wait until it goes back up) – A meal delivery service similar to Blue Apron, which we use and love! ~$39.95 for three meals weekly for the first two weeks then $59.95.
+- HelloFresh – 350 points (though it has been as high as 700 points, so you may want to wait until it goes back up) – A meal delivery service similar to Blue Apron, which Lyn uses and loves! ~$80 off your first four boxes with plans as low as $24.97 per week.
 You can also try Lyn’s secret tip above for HelloFresh.
-Lyn also has some free HelloFresh trials, so email her if you’d like one.

 - New accounts only (so use a new email if you’ve been a member in the past)

 - Note: They charge costly early termination fees if you cancel before the end of the term you selected.

 - CBS All Access – 300 points, cost not available (must try it free first)

 - New memberships, 1 per household, active 30 days

 - Xfinity TV Internet and Voice – 25 points per $1

 - Restaurant.com (discounted restaurant gift certificates) – 15 points per $1 (up from 1 point)